-In the event that any Customer Data is stolen, subjected to unauthorised access or is lost, becomes damaged, corrupted, destroyed or unusable, the Licensor shall use its best endeavours to restore Customer Data promptly.
+In the event that any Customer Data is stolen, subjected to unauthorised access or is lost, becomes damaged, corrupted, destroyed or unusable, the YUDU shall use its best endeavours to restore Customer Data promptly.

-In the event that the Data Controller has made an error, is subject to an investigation, or requires support due to a failure in their role as Data Controller the Licensor agrees to provide the support required in a timely fashion at an hourly rate of £600/man/day with payment in accordance with YUDU’s standard terms and conditions of sale.
+In the event that the Data Controller has made an error, is subject to an investigation, or requires support due to a failure in their role as Data Controller the YUDU agrees to provide the support required in a timely fashion at an hourly rate of £600/man/day with payment in accordance with YUDU’s standard terms and conditions of sale.

-The DPO will notify the Customer within two working days of receipt from of any data request or complaints regarding the processing of Customer Data from a Data Subject.
+The DPO will notify the Customer within two working days of receipt of any data request or complaints regarding the processing of Customer Data from a Data Subject.

-Notifications of that amend this agreement will be communicated to existing clients and a notice and date of the amendment made on this site.
+Notifications that amend this agreement will be communicated to existing clients and a notice and date of the amendment made on this site.